 This project is an umbrella project for all the other research endeavors listed here.
 It was recently financed for two years by the H2020 Marie Curie Action.
 The main goals of this project are to develop an analytical framework which assesses how demography-biotic-interaction feedbacks mediate multi-species population responses to seasonality change; and apply the framework on empirical systems to synthesize novel information on the importance of the feedbacks.

-This project starts in July 2020 at Estación Biológica Doñana.
+This project started in July 2020 at Estación Biológica de Doñana.
 I will post regular updates on multiple channels.
 Please click below for more information.

 I am participating in this SNF-funded project, where the aim is to develop a metapopulation model that incorporates four demographic aspects (density, environmental autocorrelation, and vital-rate reaction norms and covariation).
 This model will serve to investigate the implications of omitting one or more of these aspects for predicting the dynamics of spatially structured populations.
 We will test the model with long-term demographic and dispersal data from actively dispersing mammals, passively dispersing plants, and actively and passively dispersing laboratory invertebrates.